-5.3 EMC problems
+6.3 EMC problems

-Several kinds of home network devices that are connected via wired and wireless networks co-exist in a small area, in which distances between devices are very short compared to conventional distances.
-As a result, the influences caused by EM disturbance on sensitive equipment have become stronger than in the past, thus the probability of creating interferences is increasing.
+Several kinds of home network devices that are connected via wired and wireless networks co-exist in a small area where the distances between devices are very short compared to conventional distances.
+As a result, the influences caused by electromagnetic (EM) disturbance on sensitive equipment have become stronger than in the past, and the probability of creating interference has increased.

-Electronic equipment that did not have a network connection in the past has gained the capability to be connected to networks.
+Electronic equipment that did not have a network connection in the past have gained the capability to be connected to networks.
 Therefore, network configurations tend to be more and more complicated, and the issues related to EMC have to be taken into account.